telerik/xaml-docs/knowledge-base/kb-radialmenu-close-menu-when-clicked-outside.md

 ---
-title: How to close RadRadialMenu when clicked outside of the menu
+title: How to close RadRadialMenu with an outside click
-description: Close RadRadialMenu when lost focus
+description: Close RadRadialMenu on lost focus
 type: how-to
-page_title: Hide RadRadialMenu if you clicked outside
+page_title: Hide RadRadialMenu if you click outside
 slug: kb-radialmenu-close-menu-when-clicked-outside
 position: 0
 tags: RadialMenuCommands, MouseLeftButtonDown, RadialContextMenu